Florida Disability Appeal Lawyers

 The request for review must be made in writing or with the help of your Social Security office or OHO hearing office.
 If you want your disability lawyer to represent you for this stage of your appeal, there is a separate form which must be filled out and filed with the Appeals Council.
 Southeast Disability Advocates has gone through this process many times.
 Contact us to serve as your representative during this portion of your appeals process.

 Filing a Federal Suit when the Appeals Council Rejects your Case.

 Filing a suit in Federal court is the final level available in the SSD appeal process.
 In the 2015 fiscal year, over 18,000 new SSD or SSI appeal cases were filed in Federal court.
 As with the other levels in the appeal process, you have a limited amount of time to file your suit.
 It must be filed within 60 days of receiving the Appeals Council’s decision.

 Our Florida Disability Appeal Lawyers Can Help

 Our Florida disability lawyers have represented disabled clients in Federal court suits and won.
-We would be happy to review your social security disability case.
+We would be happy to review your social security disability benefits case.
 Our consultations are always free.